djndl1/CSNotes/os/concepts/virtualization_cloud.md

 5. measured service

-- Infrastructure As a Service (IAAS): direct access to virtual machine, which the user can use in any way he sees fit: Amazon EC2
+_Infrastructure As a Service (IAAS)_: direct access to virtual machine, which the user can use in any way he sees fit: Amazon EC2

-- Platform As A Service (PAAS): delivers an environment that includes things such as a specific OS
+_Platform As A Service (PAAS)_: delivers an environment that includes things such as a specific OS

-- Software As A Service (SAAS): offers access to specific software
+_Software As A Service (SAAS)_: offers access to specific software

 Hypervisors decouple the virtual machine from the physical hardware.
 The administrator could simply shutdown all the virtual machines and restart them again on a new machine.
 A slightly better approach is to pause the virtual machine, copy over the memory pages used by the virtual machines to the new hardware as quickly as possible, configure things correctly in the new hypervisor and then resume execution.
 What modern virtualization solutions offer is _live migration_.
 They employ techniques like _pre-copy memory migration_ (copying memory pages while the machine is still serving requests).

+# Case Study: VMWARE

+VMware Workstation: type 2 hypervisor, the first virtualization product for 32-bit x86 computers.

+VMware ESX Server - type 1 hypervisor

+vSphere - a single point of management for a cluster of servers running virtual machines

+VMotion: live migration

+TODO